-Do a quick search and you’ll find a whole score of tools that UI designers love.
+Do a quick search and you’ll find a whole score of tools that UI designers love and get UI inspiration.
 You know, posts that read, “Top 21+ UI Tools for UI Designers in 2018”.

 Like programmers, tools for UI designers come down to personal preference, much of the time.